-Gilts are government bonds – they’re loans to the government.
-Just as you or I might go to a bank to raise a loan for a car or a mortgage for a house, the government comes to us, en masse, to raise some cash to spend on sensible things like trips to Brussels, bailing out bankrupt banks and buying nuclear warheads.
+Why do government bonds – or gilts – exist?
+Just as you or I might go to a bank to raise a loan for a car or a mortgage for a house, the government comes to us, en masse, to raise some cash to spend on things the country needs, like extra defence funding or infrastructure improvements.
 They are similar to corporate bonds except they are raised by entire governments rather than companies.

 In return for this very kind loan from you, the government promises to pay you interest for every year you loan them this money.

-As with so much in the world of investing, the whole ‘risk and reward’ principle very much applies to bonds – including government bonds (gilts).
-If you’ve ever tried to borrow money from banks you’ll have noticed that lenders will first try and calculate whether you’re good for the loan or a bit of a dodgy customer.
+As with so much in the world of investing, the whole ‘risk and reward’ principle very much applies to gilts.
+If you’ve ever tried to borrow money from banks, you’ll have noticed that lenders will first try and calculate whether you’re good for the loan or a bit of a dodgy customer.